Hopeful Tragedy Records

 Hopeful Tragedy Records is a 2007 formed Quebec-based Record label founded by Your Favorite Enemies.

 The label was founded for promoting their first EP called And If I Was To Die In The Morning… Would I Still Be Sleeping With You which was released on 1 June 2007.
-Their second EP Love Is A Promise Whispering Goodbye followed one year later.
+Since then, the label has signed many artists, most of them from the underground EDM scene in Montreal.